brainsik/zeromq-experiments/README.md

     gateway: forwarding pong response
     twisted: received pong

-This was run in a virtualenv of Python 2.7 from MacPorts.
+It was run inside a virtualenv using Python 2.7 (via MacPorts) and Twisted 10.2.0.